Part Three: “Serving the European continent from the North Sea....” two Radio Carolines.

 click to hear audio Paul Alexander starting the Breakfast Show on the first day of the new Radio Caroline International, 4th June 1973 (duration 2 minutes 23 seconds)

 click to hear audio Paul ending his first show at 9am, followed by Andy Archer.
-Andy remembers a couple of old friends - Michael Lindsey, then working for Purple Records, and plugs some concerts by singer-songwriter David McWilliams, managed by Caroline associate Jimmy Houlihan.
+Andy remembers a couple of old friends - Michael Lindsay, then working for Purple Records, and plugs some concerts by singer-songwriter David McWilliams, managed by Caroline associate Jimmy Houlihan.
 Both clips are edited from a recording shared by The Offshore Radio Archive (duration 3 minutes 46 seconds)

 click to hear audio Dick Palmer's Night Trip programme, went out on both frequencies of Radio Caroline and played rockier music than was heard during the day.
 This is an edited version of a recording available from www.azanorak.com.
 Our thanks to Ray Robinson (duration 3 minutes 22 seconds)